andrewhinh/momo/backend/README.md

     # If on Windows, the last two lines probably won't work.
 Check out this guide for more info: https://datatofish.com/add-python-to-windows-path/
     ```

+4. Using `.env.template` as reference, create a `.env` file with your [OpenAI API key](https://beta.openai.com/account/api-keys).

 5. Run the server:

     ```bash
     gunicorn -w 4 -b 0.0.0.0 'server:app'
+    # Or `heroku local` if you have the Heroku CLI installed
     ```